sjmayotte/route53-dynamic-dns/README.md

 Update [Amazon Route53](http://aws.amazon.com/route53/) hosted zone with current public IP address.
 Alternative to Dynamic DNS services such as Dyn, No-IP, etc

 ## Usage
-Run be run as a standalone program or in a Docker container.
+Run as a standalone program or in a Docker container.

 ### Docker
 ```